nooralahzadeh/CLG-VQA/README.md

 The result of our best models can be found in [results](results).

 ### Analysis
-The results in the `Further Analysis` section can be reproduced by [analysis.ipynb](volta/analysis.ipynb).
+The results in the `Further Analysis` section of the paper can be reproduced by [analysis.ipynb](volta/analysis.ipynb).
 ## License

 This work is licensed under the MIT license.